Garden of the Gods Elopement Guide: How to Plan an Unforgettable Day in Colorado Springs

 • Extra hair ties or touch-up kit

-Where to Stay for Your Garden of the Gods Wedding:
+Where to Stay for Your Garden of the Gods Elopement:

-Here are some of my favorite spots to stay for your Garden of the Gods wedding:
+Here are some of my favorite spots to stay for your Garden of the Gods elopement:

 Hotels: